Skip to content

 • Use Quickstart for a minimal path.

-• Use Choose a Mode to decide between track, generate, eval, tune, research, and export.
+• Use Modes Overview to decide between track, generate, eval, tune, research, train, eval-reid, and export.

 • Use the workflow table above to add the extras your workflow needs.